Animations about vaccination, Covid, HIV and pregnancy

 Staying healthy during pregnancy – Testing for HIV

 This animation looks at why women need an HIV test during pregnancy.
-It explains the test and the benefits of treatment for prevention of mother to child transmission of HIV (PMTCT).
+It explains the test and the benefits of treatment for prevention of mother-to-child transmission of HIV (PMTCT).

 Zimbabwe version: English | Shona